 December 21, 1973

-Though the Geneva Middle East Conference was convened under the co-chairmanship of the United States and Soviet Union, Secretary of State Henry Kissinger kept the Soviet Union almost totally uninformed about progress being made privately between Israel and Egypt for a future disengagement agreement.
-Egyptian President Anwar Sadat, in turning to the United States for diplomatic engagement, made it clear that he did not want to have a conference where detail would be discussed, only formalities were to take place at a conference.
+Though the Geneva Middle East Conference is convened under the co-chairmanship of the United States and Soviet Union, Secretary of State Henry Kissinger kept the Soviet Union almost totally uninformed about progress being made privately between Israel and Egypt for a future disengagement agreement.
+Egyptian President Anwar Sadat, in turning to the United States for diplomatic engagement, made it clear that he did not want to have a conference where detail would be discussed; only formalities were to take place at a conference.